UKCloud/documentation/articles/portal/ptl-how-create-users.md

     ![New Contact page](images/ptl-new-contact.png)

+    The email address that you provide will be used to identify the new user when they log in to the portal, and also to contact them in various situations.
+It will also be set as their password reset email address - the address to which a reset code is sent if they forget their password - but they will be able to change this to something different if they need to.

 6. After you've created the user account, you can grant the user access to the different services available in the account.
 This process varies depending on the service:

     - [*How to manage My Calls users*](ptl-how-manage-my-calls.md)